I finished building another junk turkey, just (barely) before my self-imposed Thanksgiving deadline.

 It was a long process to finish this guy.

-For a long time, he just looked like the photo above: an apple corer stacked on top of a coffeepot basket that I found in my basement from a previous thrift store outing.
+For a long time, he just looked like the photo below: an apple corer stacked on top of a coffeepot basket from a previous thrift store outing.
 Every time I’d see the two pieces together, I’d wonder what I could use for a head and feet.

 The feet are always the hardest part for me to find because, as a general rule, turkeys have two legs, and when I’m out thrift store shopping, I rarely find two of anything.